Dealing with debt collection agencies can be a daunting experience, and it’s important to understand your rights and obligations as a debtor.

 - Contact the debtor outside of specific hours (before 7:00 am or after 9:00 pm)

-- Call the debtor repeatedly in a short period of time
+- Call the debtor repeatedly in a short period

 - Misrepresent themselves or the debt in question, or use false or misleading information